 And that meant staying at a mountain hut on Mt Fuji.

-And with all the things I read online about staying at mountain huts, I was kind of expecting a not-so-great experience when with my mountain hut stay on Mt Fuji.
+And with all the things I read online about staying at mountain huts, I was kind of expecting a not-so-great experience with my mountain hut stay on Mt Fuji.

 Well, I’m happy to say that I felt pretty good about staying in a mountain hut!